-Qantas Frequent Flyer call centre is heading overseas
+Qantas Frequent Flyer call centre is moving overseas

 Update 6 September 2019: After Qantas CEO Alan Joyce was recently named Australia’s top CEO, news has filtered through today that over 100 call centre jobs from the Qantas Hobart call centre are being shifted overseas.